 Students in the Master of Arts Program in the Humanities (MAPH) build highly individual course schedules.
 Many students use the program to focus more narrowly in a particular discipline, while others explore a variety of different academic fields.
 MAPH students may take classes in almost any department at the University of Chicago, but students typically take the majority of their coursework within the academic departments of the Division of the Humanities.

 Create a Discipline-Specific MAPH Year

 Many students come to MAPH to further their study in a specific academic area like English Literature, Art History, Philosophy, or Cinema and Media Studies.
 For these students, MAPH can function like a discipline-specific MA program; in addition to our one required 'core' course (Foundations of Interpretive Theory), you may complete all eight elective courses in one area.

 Explore Your Intellectual Interests

 Other students come to MAPH to explore their varied intellectual interests on a more intensive level.
 Some students completed their bachelor degrees in a field outside of the humanities and would like to learn more about humanistic study.
-Others combine coursework in a number of different fields—Art History, Cultural Policy Studies, East Asian Languages and Civilizations, for example—that results in an interdisciplinary thesis project.
+Others combine coursework in a number of different fields—Art History, Theater and Performance Studies, East Asian Languages and Civilizations, for example—that results in an interdisciplinary thesis project.